charlesGE/OpenOOD-CADet/README.md

-This is a fork of the [`OpenOOD`](https://github.com/Jingkang50/OpenOOD) repository, containing additions to reproduce experiments made in the paper Expecting The Unexpected: Towards Broad Out-Of-Distribution Detection.
+This is a fork of the [`OpenOOD`](https://github.com/Jingkang50/OpenOOD) repository, containing cadet_intra and cadet_outer postprocessors from the paper [`CADet: Fully Self-Supervised Out-Of-Distribution Detection With Contrastive Learning`](https://arxiv.org/abs/2210.01742).

-For installation, please refer to the [original repository](https://github.com/Jingkang50/OpenOOD).

-Additions include CADet postprocessor, GMM ensemble postprocessor, and the store_stats pipeline which is used to compute and store scores, as well as a number of bug fixes (the repository now correctly supports ViT) and some additional features.
-Examples of config files are provided in `configs/postprocessors/cadet_postprocessor.yml` and `configs/postprocessors/gmm_ens_postprocessor.yml`.

-For the gmm ensemble postprocessor, first make sure all scores have been saved in `config.stats_dir/network_name/dataset_name/statistic_name`.
-The model will be trained on the scores provided for the dataset `config.postprocessor.postprocessor_args.id_ds_name` and will compute stats for the datasets in `config.ood_dataset.ood.datasets`.
+The code to compute the intra similarity score is in `postprocessors/cadet_intra_postprocessors.py` and the code to compute the outer similarity score is in `postprocessors/cadet_outer_postprocessors.py` (Note: the outer similarity postprocessor is not implemented yet and will be in the upcoming days).

+# Citation

+please cite our paper as:

+> @inproceedings{guille2023cadet,
+>  title={CADet: Fully Self-Supervised Out-Of-Distribution Detection With Contrastive Learning},
+>  author={Guille-Escuret, Charles and Rodriguez, Pau and Vazquez, David and Mitliagkas, Ioannis and Monteiro, Joao},
+>  booktitle={Advances in Neural Information Processing Systems},
+>  year={2023}
+>}